-- (a) File Type: All parts of each Written Submission must be contained in a single file.
+(a) File Type: All parts of each Written Submission must be contained in a single file.
 Written Submissions must be submitted as electronic copies only in ".docx" format by Microsoft Office Word 2019.
-The "protect document" function may be used.
-Written submissions that do not conform to this rule, such as Written Submissions in PDF format or using a ".dat" file extension will not be accepted. - (b) Paper Size/Margins: All pages of the Written Submissions must be A4 size (21.0 x 29.7 cm), with equal margins of one inch (2.54 cm) on all four sides. - (c) Font and Font Size: The font and size of the text of all parts of Written
+The "protect document" function may be used, provided that no password is set, or any password used must be included in the same email submission.
+Written submissions that do not conform to this rule, such as Written Submissions in PDF format or using a ".dat" file extension will not be accepted.

+(b) Paper Size/Margins: All pages of the Written Submissions must be A4 size (21.0 x 29.7 cm), with equal margins of one inch (2.54 cm) on all four sides.

-Submissions, excluding the Cover Page and page numbers but including the footnotes, must be in Times New Roman 12-point.
+(c) Font and Font Size: The font and size of the text of all parts of Written Submissions, excluding the Cover Page and page numbers but including the footnotes, must be in Times New Roman 12-point.

-- (d) Line Spacing: The text of all parts of Written Submissions must be double-spaced, except for the Cover Page, Table of Contents, Index of Authorities, headings and footnotes.
-Quotations to sources outside of the Written Submission may be block quoted (i.e., right and left indented) and single-spaced only if the quotation (excluding footnotes) has at least fifty words. - (e) Kerning is not permitted. - (f)Format does not conform to specifications shall be subject to penalty in accordance with Annex C. - (g) Each Team shall ensure the document can be accessed without restrictions.
+(d) Line Spacing: The text of all parts of Written Submissions must be doublespaced, except for the Cover Page, Table of Contents, Index of Authorities, headings and footnotes.
+Quotations to sources outside of the Written Submission may be block quoted (i.e., right and left indented) and single-spaced only if the quotation (excluding footnotes) has at least fifty words.

+(e) Kerning is not permitted.

+(f)Format does not conform to specifications shall be subject to penalty in accordance with Annex C.

+(g) Each Team shall ensure the document can be accessed without restrictions.